I am a second-career RN who took an unconventional path into the nursing profession.

-I paid my own way through my nursing prerequisites and another college degree.
+I paid my way through my nursing prerequisites and another college degree.
 And let me tell you – college is so much more expensive now then it was in 2000.
-I was lucky that I had such a large savings from my prior career to help get me through.
+I was lucky that I had significant savings from my prior career to help get me through.

 In addition, I also worked as a bartender at night – sometimes until midnight – and then had to be at a clinical rotation by 0700 the next morning.
-I studied nonstop for 3 years.
-Nursing school was so much harder then medical sales, or my first college degree for that matter.
-In fact, I didn’t even know school could be that hard.
+I studied nonstop for three years.
+Nursing school was so much harder than medical sales, or my first college degree, for that matter.
+I didn’t even know school could be that hard.

 I worked as a Certified Nurses Assistant in nursing school.

-I worked as a CNA during my last year of nursing school and I both loved and hated it.
-It was such as honor to give care to my patients in some of the worst times of their lives.
+I worked as a CNA during my last year of nursing school, and I both loved and hated it.
+It was such an honor to give care to my patients in some of the worst times of their lives.
 It was primary, basic care – and it was important!
 I tried to give my patients humility.
 I helped people feel human when they felt invisible.

 But being a CNA was also so challenging- both physically and physiologically.
-This is because for the first time in my life I was not at the top of the food chain.
+This is because for the first time in my life, I was not at the top of the food chain.
 I sometimes felt like just a staff person boss around.
-No longer did I have my salary plus commissions, my company car and expense account, my catered lunches, my bonuses and my stock awards at the end of the year.
-And I really missed that.
+No longer did I have my salary plus commissions, my company car and expense account, my catered lunches, my bonuses, and my stock awards at the end of the year.
+And I missed that.

 I finally attained my RN, BSN title.

 After three years of nursing school and a lot of sweat and tears, I finally graduated with my BSN.
-I began my career specializing on a neuroscience and stroke unit and earned certifications as a Stroke Certified Registered Nurse and Public Health Nurse.
-In 2017, I began a new phase in my nursing career as an emergency room RN.
+I began my career specializing in a neuroscience and stroke unit and earned certifications as a Stroke Certified Registered Nurse and Public Health Nurse.
+In 2017, I started a new phase in my nursing career as an emergency room RN.

-As I nurse there is always an opportunity to learn.
+As a nurse, there is always an opportunity to learn.

 While being a nurse is exhausting and I have moments of extreme burnout, I do feel that nursing is my calling.
-I am a closet science geek and the love cerebral stimulation that I get as a nurse.
-I have had the opportunity to see more disease states, complex injuries and unusual diagnoses then I ever could have imagined even existed.
-It would not be an exaggeration to say I learn ten new things everyday at work.
+I am a closet science geek and love cerebral stimulation that I get as a nurse.
+I have had the opportunity to see more disease states, complex injuries, and unusual diagnoses then I ever could have imagined even existed.
+It would not be an exaggeration to say I learn ten new things every day at work.

 To top it off, I am surrounded by some of the most intelligent people I have ever met.
 Many of my co-workers have the same drive for helping people I do.
 They motivate me to keep learning.